jeremyButtler/find--Co-infections/updates.md

 ## 2023-08-13

+1. Fixed an error in fqAndFqFun.c addLineToBuff which would cause the 1024 base to be deleted if the sequence was over 1024 bases. (found this error in alnSeq).

+## 2023-07-13

 1. Fixed an error were trimSamFile would truncate the sam file entry after the sequence when their was no Q-score entry (Q-score = "\*").